Intake

 Use this when technical experts are joining too early or without the context they need.

-Use this when the RFQ problem is valuable enough to inspect inside the full Revenue Audit.
+Use this when the RFQ problem is valuable enough to inspect inside the full AI System Plan.

 Next step